SteveJustin1963/tec-FORTH/README.md

 # tec-FORTH

-Using John Hardy's "Firth of Forth", test on TEC-1

 # Abstract
 Forth, TEC-1, Z80,

 # Introduction

-John Hardy is developed a new Forth, “Firth of Forth” (2019- ) for the TEC-1 targeting the Z80 CPU.
-This project wants to test and confirm the viable and robust Forth.
+Based on the brilliant work by John Hardy we now have "Firth of Forth" (started 2019)for the TEC-1 targeting the Z80 CPU.

+This project wants to test, confirm and use this powerful system.

 # Observe and Question
 Test Firth